-For the best-quality prints, copy your photos to your computer and print from a photo-editing program.
+For the best quality prints, copy your photos to your computer and print from a photo-editing program.
 Photo printers aimed at professionals generally don’t offer direct printing.
 With some printers, a photo-editing program will also let you print higher-resolution photos than you can when printing directly from a camera or memory card.

 Edit copies, not originals

 You can edit an image in two ways: Destructively and Non-destructively.
 With destructive editing, you overwrite the original pixel values, and can’t go back and change things later.
-With non-destructive editing, you use Adjustment Layers, Smart Objects and other tools and techniques to modify the image without overwriting the original data.
+With non-destructive editing, you use Adjustment Layers, Smart Objects, and other tools and techniques to modify the image without overwriting the original data.

 Don’t Use Resize feature to Enlarge a Photos

-Most of the Photo editing software let you resize an image.
+Most of the Photo editing software lets you resize an image.
 It is fine to make a photo smaller, but you should never use this feature to make a photo larger.
 Doing so will only turn your photo into something heavily pixelated.

 There is software, however, that’s specially designed for photo enlargement purposes.
 One is SmillaEnlarger, an open-source application that’s available for free.
-Another one, which also can enlarge photo without sacrificing resolution, is “A Sharper Scaling”
+Another one, which also can enlarge the photo without sacrificing resolution, is “A Sharper Scaling”

 Use the “proof” feature of your editing software

-Professional photo editing software like Adobe Photoshop has a proofing feature, which allows you make adjustments based on a preview of what the program thinks the printed image will look like.
+Professional photo editing software like Adobe Photoshop has a proofing feature, which allows you to make adjustments based on a preview of what the program thinks the printed image will look like.